gongqilin/API/getting_started/obtaining_request_token.md

     </tr>
 </table>

-If the request was successful, the client should get a JSON object containing an access token, token type, expiration period and scope.
+If the request was successful, the client should get a JSON object containing an access token, token type, refresh token, expiration period and scope.

 An example of a valid Request Token is as follows.